Junior Auxiliary of Rogers & Bentonville set to host Gold Crown Gala

-Chapter President Jenna Gill joined Fox 24’s Tavares Jones to preview the event and talk about the contributions the organization continues to make to the community.
+Chapter President Jenna Gill joined KNWA Today’s Tavares Jones to preview the event and talk about the contributions the organization continues to make to the community.
 Among the organization’s many service initiatives, the group aims to reduce hunger, enhance literacy and contributes to several child welfare-related projects.

 Guest at this year’s Gold Crown Gala will enjoy a fun evening of food, music, cocktails, a silent auction and much more.
 All of the proceeds raised at the gala will go toward the organization’s work in the community of Rogers-Bentonville.
 For ticket info, click here.